 Brief: The T-1A is a military version of the Beechcraft 400A business jet used in the advanced phase of JSUPT for tanker/transport pilot and CSO training pipelines.
 The cockpit seats an instructor and two students.
 Militarization includes UHF/VHF radios, INS, TACAN, airborne direction finder, increased bird-strike resistance, and an additional fuselage fuel tank.
 CSO training aircraft also incorporate GPS-driven synthetic aperture radar (SAR) and simulated RWR, as well as a second student and instructor station.
 Upgrade efforts are focused on avionics modernization and include new MFD and terrain collision avoidance systems.
-USAF awarded a \$156 million Avionics Modernization Program (AMP) contract to replace the type's obsolescent flight deck with a commercial glass cockpit in 2018, and the first modified aircraft flew in March 2019.
-A total of 73 aircraft (including all CSO-training aircraft) were upgraded through completion of the curtailed program in March 2023.
-USAF began divesting the majority of the fleet in FY23 cutting a total of 50 airframes due to cost-prohibitive obsolescence issues.
-Congress barred AETC from retiring an additional 52 aircraft in FY24 until the command fully implements its revamped Undergraduate Pilot Training.
-AETC plans to retain only the 21 CSO-configured trainers at Pensacola, relying instead on simulators to conduct mobility pilot qualifications.
+The Avionics Modernization Program (AMP), completed in 2023, replaced the flight deck with a commercial glass cockpit.

+A total of 73 aircraft, including all CSO-training airframes, were completed prior to USAF beginning fleet drawdown in FY23.
+Congress barred AETC from retiring an additional 52 aircraft in FY24 until it fully implemented a revamped Undergraduate Pilot Training road map completed in April 2024.
+AETC reversed plans to retain the 22 CSO-configured trainers at Pensacola and will instead rely on simulators to conduct future CSO and mobility pilot qualifications.
+The final T-1A departed JBSA Randolph on July 15, 2024, followed by Laughlin on Dec.
+17. Pensacola began shedding aircraft in February 2025.
+AETC plans to divest 22 airframes this year prior to completing retirement in FY26.

 Contractors: Beechcraft (airframe); Field Aerospace/Collins Aerospace (AMP).
 Operator: AETC.
 First Flight: July 5, 1991.
 Delivered: Jan.
 17, 1992-July 1997.
 IOC: January 1993.

 Production: 180.
-Inventory: 127.
+Inventory: 86.

-Aircraft Location: Columbus AFB, Miss.; Laughlin AFB and JBSA-Randolph,

-Texas; Vance AFB, Okla.; NAS Pensacola, Fla.
+Aircraft Location: Columbus AFB, Miss.; Vance AFB, Okla.; NAS Pensacola, Fla.
+Active Variant:

 •T-1A.
 Military trainer version of Beechcraft 400A.
-Dimensions: Span 43.5 ft, length 48.4 ft, height 13.9 ft.